Struggling to catch your first trout? This guide, gives basic guidance on catching your first trout. Plus how to learn the secrets of a trout river.

 One of the biggest mistakes I see new trout fishermen make is that they do not cover enough water.
 They drive to a nice enough looking pool, then stand in one spot and start casting.
 In the couple of hours they spend fishing they unlikely to have moved more than one pool upstream.

-When targeting trout, the first cast into a new area is the most likely cast to catch a fish.
+When targeting trout, the first cast into a new area is the most likely one to catch a fish.
 The chance goes down with every subsequent cast.
 Casting the same lure into the same water more often than not is going to get the same result.
-Even in the best looking hold I am unlikely to cast more than a dozen times.
+Even in the best looking hole I am unlikely to cast more than a dozen times.

 River trout are territorial.
 They feed and patrol in the same small section.
 Outside of the spawning runs in the fall, it is very unlikely for a new fish to appear and start feeding.
 Which is why it is important to move to where the trout are.
 Do not wait for them to come to you.